-- Institutionalising Covid-19 pandemic lessons about maintaining MNH and SRH services during humanitarian or service delivery crises. - Contraceptive services need to be expanded to include postpartum LARCs (esp.
-IUCD insertion), and Contraceptive availability at all facilities caring for women and at high-risk medical clinics must be ensured. - Antenatal care restructured to ensure every problem case is reviewed on-site prior to referral by the most experienced midwife, and all antenatal clients to be assessed at least once between 28-34 weeks gestation by an experienced antenatal care provider (midwife or doctor). - Clinical examination skills during antenatal, intrapartum and postpartum care must be emphasised with ongoing training. - Prior to discharge from a ward and facility, specific criteria must be checked and documented, with appropriate action taken for abnormal findings, and to ensure women are not discharged in unstable condition.
+- Institutionalising COVID-19 pandemic lessons about maintaining MNH and SRH services during humanitarian or service delivery crises. - Contraceptive services need to be expanded to include postpartum LARCs (esp.
+IUCD insertion), and Contraceptive availability at all facilities caring for women and at high-risk medical clinics must be - Antenatal care restructured to ensure every problem case is reviewed on-site prior to referral by the most experienced midwife, and all antenatal clients to be assessed at least once between 28-34 weeks experienced gestation by antenatal care provider (midwife doctor). - Clinical examination skills during antenatal, intrapartum and postpartum care must be emphasised with ongoing training. - Prior to discharge from a ward and facility, specific criteria must be checked and documented, with appropriate action taken for abnormal findings, and to ensure women are not discharged in unstable condition.